Brilliant Cavani brace fires Uruguay into last eight

 The Real Madrid forward had an opportunity in the first half to score from a free kick about 30 meters out but could only hit the wall.

-“In football, there are no moral victories and I would have preferred to play worse and win the match,” Portugal coach Fernando Santos said, adding they still needed Ronaldo to guide the national team’s younger players.
+“In football, there are no moral victories and I would have preferred to play worse and win the match,” Portugal coach Fernando Santos said.

 “But I do feel that the second half was very good from us in terms of desire and our determination to score.
-We tried our best and we played a good game.
-But you always want to win, and we lost, so well done to Uruguay for making it through.”
+We tried our best and we played a good game.”

-Uruguay will play France in the last eight in Nizhny Novgorod on Friday.

 Reporting by Sudipto Ganguly; editing by Ed Osmond